 Required:

-- One full‑year course with Canadian content in English literature or poetry; and
+- One half‑year course with Canadian content in English literature or poetry; and

 - One full‑year or a combination of two half‑year courses in any of the following: